cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/zendesk-sso-saas.md

 # Configure Zendesk SSO with Access for SaaS

-This tutorial covers how to configure Zendesk SSO with Access for SaaS.
+This guide covers how to configure Zendesk SSO with Access for SaaS.

 ## Prerequisites